Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 - "If the above is missed by one competitor"
   - Ambiguity - What if it is missed by 2 (or more) competitors with speeds just under 28 knots?
     - Example 1
+      - 8 competitors with averages of 27.9, 27.9, 27.9, 27.9, 27.9, 27.9, 27.9, 27.9
+      - All of the competitors have just missed 28 knots, but not by more than half a knot.
+      - This should be deemed non-counting, because 8 people have narrowly missed 28 knots.
+    - Example 2
       - 8 competitors with averages of 29.0, 27.9, 27.9, 27.9, 27.9, 27.9, 27.9, 27.9
       - The second fastest competitor has just missed 28 knots, but not by more than half a knot.
       - If interpreted strictly this would be deemed non-counting, because seven people have narrowly missed 28 knots.
-    - Example 2
+    - Example 3
       - 8 competitors with averages of 29.0, 27.9, 27.0, 26.0, 25.0, 24.0, 23.0, 22.0
       - The second fastest competitor has just missed 28 knots, but the rest of the fleet are much slower this time.
       - Unlike the first example this would be deemed counting, because only one person has narrowly missed 28 knots, but 50% of the fleet have exceeded 26 knots.
-  - This is not how the rules are intended to be applied, since both examples should be deemed valid.
+  - This is not how the rules are intended to be applied, since examples 2 and 3 should both be deemed valid.